gradle/gradle/README.md

     ./gradlew idea

 This will generate appropriate IDEA metadata so that the project can be opened from within IDEA.
+Note that you should open the generated `.ipr` file, not `build.gradle`.
 Also, IntelliJ Run Configurations will be generated, which allow you to run/debug Gradle or run pre-commit tests.

 Note that due to an IDEA glitch, the first build of Gradle from IDEA will fail.
 Launching a second build fixes the compilation error.